ChenFengYe/TightCap/README.md

 ### Download
 You can download the CTD dataset (version 1.0) with the static/dynamic part from the OneDrive links.
 Please unzip each part with all downloaded volumes.

-* [[CTD_Static_part](https://1drv.ms/u/s!AsWCggO4PIEBo5pw_uKpM88UQ6AVSA?e=tkHHPf)] (20GB, 228 different garments) The static meshes, various clothed humans with segmented top/down clothing/shoes and carved bodies.
+* [CTD_Static_part] (20GB, 228 different garments) The static meshes, various clothed humans with segmented top/down clothing/shoes and carved bodies.
-* [[CTD_Dynamic_part](https://1drv.ms/u/s!AsWCggO4PIEBo5p0s3bCkLdva7y8lg?e=6UMRiG)] (15GB, 652 annotated meshes from dynamic 3D human sequences, 13 sequences in total) The dynamic meshes, per-frame clothed humans with segmented top/down clothing/shoes and carved bodies.
+* [CTD_Dynamic_part] (15GB, 652 annotated meshes from dynamic 3D human sequences, 13 sequences in total) The dynamic meshes, per-frame clothed humans with segmented top/down clothing/shoes and carved bodies.

+### Contactor
+Xin Chen, Email: chenxin2@shanghaitech.edu.cn

+To encourage related research, we will provide the dataset according to your request.
+Please email your full name and affiliation to the contact person (chenxin2@shanghaitech.edu.cn).
+We ask for your information only to make sure the dataset is used for non-commercial purposes.
+We will not give it to any third party or publish it publicly anywhere.
+Due to the privacy issue we will not provide the license plates in the future.
+If you download our dataset, it means you have agreed to our terms of access in the email.

 ### Annotation
 The CTD dataset contains various and rich annotations for different 2D/3D vision and graphics tasks, like human generation, body estimation, pose retargeting, clothing segmentation, virtual try-on, neural rendering and so on.
 The high quality textures support re-rendering multi-view virtual input images for algorithm verification and quantitative experiments.